julienr/zoob/readme.rst

 The net branch contains code for a multiplayer version that I never really finished but is somehow working (it lacks a UI though :-) ).

+Qt
+--
+Zoob can also run on the desktop thanks to its QT interface !
+It is located in project/jni/qt/

 License
 =======
 This program is free software: you can redistribute it and/or modify